Updated: September 8, 2020

 PEI Tourism and What to Do Next

-In 2017, we spent five days in PEI and it was not nearly enough time to fully experience the island.
-However, it was a good amount of time to get a taste of it, so whether you have a few days or a few weeks, you can build an incredible experience around Prince Edward Island.
+We’ve been to Prince Edward Island a number of times now, often spending 5-7 days on the island and wishing we had even more time.
 Canada is not usually thought of as a beach country, but PEI may just change that.
 From red and white sandy beaches to rolling sand dunes, history, and delicious cuisine, Prince Edward Island is one of the top summer destinations in Canada.

 Wondering what to do next?
-There’s lots to do around Prince Edward Island, so here are some articles to get you started!
+There are many things to do around Prince Edward Island, so here are some articles to get you started!

 - Things to Do in New Brunswick